GodotModding/gmlwiki/docs/guides/modding/overwriting_game_resources.md

         icon_overwrite.take_over_path("res://assets/icons".plus_file(image))
         icons.append(icon_overwrite)  # this essentially pulls the overwrite into global scope
 ```
-Instead of using an array of Strings here, you could also use the [Directory](https://docs.godotengine.org/en/3.5/classes/class_directory.html) class to go over each file in a folder and create and overwrite with it.
+Instead of using an array of Strings here, you could also use the [Directory](https://docs.godotengine.org/en/3.5/classes/class_directory.html) class to go over each file in a

-## Mod Tool
-You can use [Mod Tool](tools/mod_tool.md) to make overwriting assets easier.
-If you have the plugin activated:
-*right-click -> ModTool: Create Asset Overwrite* on the asset you want to replace
+folder and create and overwrite with it.